wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > _Hit:_ 1 piercing damage.

 The **_Echolocation_** feature makes it very clear, that this is a creature which relies on hearing to [pinpoint](#pinpoint-sense-and-observe-pinpoint-sense-and-observe).
-So using the new [parasense](#parasense-parasense) mechanic and the new _deprived_ condition, this could be changed as follows:
+So using the new [parasense](#parasense-parasense) mechanic and the new _nullified_ condition, this could be changed as follows:

 > **Bat** \
 > _Tiny beast, unaligned_